Titus Oates: Fabricating the Popish Plot

 Oates and Tonge wrote a lengthy manuscript that accused the Catholic Church authorities in England of approving the assassination of Charles II.
 The Jesuits were supposed to carry out the task.
 In August 1678, King Charles was warned of this alleged plot against his life by the chemist Christopher Kirkby, and later by Tonge.
 Charles was unimpressed, but handed the matter over to one of his ministers, Thomas Osborne, Earl of Danby; Danby was more willing to listen and was introduced to Oates by Tonge.

 The King's Privy Council questioned Oates.
 On 28 September, Oates made 43 allegations against various members of Catholic religious orders—including 541 Jesuits—and numerous Catholic nobles.
 He accused Sir George Wakeman, Queen Catherine of Braganza's doctor, and Edward Colman, the secretary to Mary of Modena, Duchess of York, of planning to assassinate Charles.

 Although Oates may have selected the names randomly, or with the help of the Earl of Danby, Colman was found to have corresponded with a French Jesuit, Father Ferrier, who was confessor to Louis XIV, which was enough to condemn him.
 Wakeman was later acquitted.
-Despite Oates' unsavoury reputation, his confident performance and superb memory made a surprisingly good impression on the council.
+Despite Oates's unsavoury reputation, his confident performance and superb memory made a surprisingly good impression on the council.
 When he named "at a glance" the alleged authors of five letters supposedly written by leading Jesuits, the council were "amazed".
 As Kenyon remarks, it is surprising that it did not occur to the Council that this was useless as evidence if Oates had written all the letters himself.

-Others whom Oates accused included Dr William Fogarty, Archbishop Peter Talbot of Dublin, Samuel Pepys MP, and John Belasyse, 1st Baron Belasyse.
+Others whom Oates accused included William Fogarty, Archbishop Peter Talbot of Dublin, Samuel Pepys MP, and John Belasyse, 1st Baron Belasyse.
 With the help of Danby, the list grew to 81 accusations.
 Oates was given a squad of soldiers and he began to round up Jesuits, including those who had helped him in the past.